scroll-tech/scroll/contracts/docs/apis/L2ERC1155Gateway.md

 event FinalizeBatchDepositERC1155(address indexed l1Token, address indexed l2Token, address indexed from, address to, uint256[] tokenIds, uint256[] amounts)
 ```

-Emitted when the ERC1155 NFT is batch transfered to recipient on layer 2.
+Emitted when the ERC1155 NFT is batch transferred to recipient on layer 2.